Trusted by 19,000+ Clinicians

 Bed blocking happens when patients who are medically fit to be discharged are still occupying hospital beds.
 This is caused by a variety of factors, covered in more detail in this article.
 There has been a 12% increase in bed blocking during the 22/23 winter period over 21/22, which will lead inexorably to an increase in deconditioning and resulting pressure sores.

-There are a few ways bed blocking can lead to pressure problems:
+There are a few ways in which bed blocking can lead to pressure problems:

 • With older patients, their skin can be thinner and more fragile, making them more susceptible to pressure wounds by lying in a static position